kthpanor/echem/_sources/README.md

 2. Electronic Structure Theory:
     -  Hartree—Fock theory: PN will move Ch.
 4 from overleaf here;
     -  Density functional theory: ZR will move Ch.
 5 from overleaf here; will include also a jupyter notebook example for Slater exchange;
     -  Wave-function theory: MD is main responsible and will set up this section (Ch.
-6 overleaf); ZR will contribute with “Second quantization”;
+6 overleaf) and add “Second quantization”;
-    -  Configuration interaction: MD

 3. Potential Energy Surfaces: IB is responsible for this section; will contact ML and MA to ask if they wish/can contribute to the respective subsections;
     -  Molecular structure optimization: IB (Ch.
 13 overleaf)
-    -  Transition-state theory: MA (Ch.
+    -  Transition-state theory: AD (Ch.
 14 overleaf)
-    -  Conical intersections: MA (Ch.
+    -  Conical intersections: AD (Ch.
 15 overleaf)

-4. Molecular dynamics: ML (Ch.
+4. Molecular dynamics: ML & PN (Ch.
 7 overleaf)

 5. Properties:
-    - Response theory: PN (Ch.
-8 overleaf)
+    - Response theory: PN (beta-version done)
     - Algebraic diagrammatic construction: IB (Ch.
 10 overleaf)
     - Exciton coupling model: XL (Ch.
 11 overleaf)